melezhik/outthentic/README.md

 # Long story

-Here is a step by step description of outhentic project layout.
+Here is a step by step explanation of outhentic project layout.

 ## Project

 Outhentic project is bunch of related stories.
-Every outhentic project needs a directory where all the stuff is placed.
+Every outhentic project needs a directory where all the stuff is placed at.
 Let's create a project to test a simple calculator application:

 ```